 To survive and thrive now it’s essential to be resourceful and to adapt and change.

-Actually nature can help you both regenerate and realise your organisation’s potential in these challenging times, by showing you how a life-affirming, responsive, interconnected and innovative system works.
+Actually nature can help you both regenerate and realise your organisation’s potential in these challenging times, because it's a living example of how a life-affirming, responsive, interconnected and innovative system works.

 Take bees.
 Bees are more than busy; they’re nimble.
 Despite their tiny brains (about the size of a sesame seed), individual bees can sense what job the colony needs doing and get to it instinctively.